-The edtech industry is growing, which means both more opportunities and risks for startups and businesses in this sector.
-Business insurance is key for protecting your company against lawsuits due to system downtime, software errors, claims of copyright infringement, and other client complaints.
+The edtech industry is growing, which means both more opportunities and unique risks for startups and businesses in this sector.
+Business insurance is key for protecting your company against lawsuits due to downtime, software errors, claims of copyright infringement, and other client complaints.

 Edtech startups and companies can save money by comparing quotes from top insurers.